deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 enumeration of string literals, ``octant``, ``hemisphere``, and ``sphere``.
 The integration volume refers to the volume of a unit sphere over which the integrated NMR frequencies are evaluated.
-The default value is ``octant``, i.e., the spectrum comprises integrated frequencies from the positive octant of a unit sphere. **mrsimulator** can exploit the problem's orientational symmetry, thus optimizing the simulation by performing a partial integration.
+The default value is ``octant``, i.e., the spectrum comprises integrated frequencies from the positive octant of a unit sphere. **MRSimulator** can exploit the problem's orientational symmetry, thus optimizing the simulation by performing a partial integration.

 To learn more about the orientational symmetries, refer to Eden et al. [#f4]_